Christine Williamson, Director of Gifted and Talented at KIPP New Jersey, is

 Before adopting CogAT, KIPP NJ relied on teacher recommendations and achievement data like iReady scores.
 While useful, these tests only showed what students had learned—not their potential to learn.

-Christine aims to position CogAT as a universal screener for 2nd graders, helping to identify students for gifted services early and equitably.
+Christine aims to position CogAT as a universal screener for 2nd graders, helping to identify students for gifted services earlier.
 However, she knew implementing a new assessment would require a strategic approach to navigate challenges such as budgeting, logistics, and staff buy-in.

 To ease the transition, KIPP NJ will use a combination of iReady scores and teacher referrals to identify candidates for CogAT.
 Students scoring 90th percentile or higher on iReady or those referred for their classroom performance—despite lower test scores—will be assessed with CogAT.